Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/equipment/chainsaw.md

 * Q&A: If you have a full inventory you can remove just a single tree but you don't get the resources? https://www.youtube.com/watch?v=bwEOd9tqyuQ
 * Snutt Talk: Biomass / Biofuel / Handcrafting https://www.youtube.com/watch?v=QPgQXdWXoj4
 * Q&A: Any way to toggle AoE on the Chainsaw? https://www.youtube.com/watch?v=PsJvQrhXylU

+# March 9th, 2019 Livestream
+* Q&A: Can chainsaw kill the Fart Flower? https://www.youtube.com/watch?v=q07kHsvi3CU
+* Q&A: Why do the Chainsaws not do damage? https://www.youtube.com/watch?v=EsDX-SE0fGU